-The Frisia Coast Trail participated in the Delfzijl races of May 20, 2018, and thus violated a sacred sea and disturbed the gods too, although the whole experience was less spiritual as the Romans experienced it 2,000 years ago.
-Quite down to earth.
-Or, down to mud.
+The Frisia Coast Trail participated in the Delfzijl races of May 20, 2018, and thus violated a sacred sea and disturbed the ancient gods too.
+Although, the whole experience was less spiritual as the Romans experienced it 2,000 years ago.
+Quite down to earth, actually.
+Even better, down to mud.

 But the bastards did not back down.
 However, they did all this without leaving something of a lasting impression in the miry flats.
 Below an impression of their efforts.

 It is an experience not to miss!